ObaoziO/baozi/README.md

 # baozi
-A about me (Yuqing Guo) page.
+An about me (Yuqing Guo) page.
 Includes the information such as my resume and projects I have done.

 ## GitHub Pages
 ###Site Home Page: baozi